Join A Secret Italy

 ...and a whole bunch of other factors that I judged to be vital.

-Earthquake risk is another factor that should never be neglected - I have friends who lost everything in the Le Marche earthquakes and, because of that, I put together this article about earthquake risk in Italy which I recommend you read.
+Never neglect to look into this - I have friends who lost everything in the Le Marche earthquakes, and because of that, I put together this article about earthquake risk in Italy and this one about volcanoes, which I really recommend you read before starting your real estate search.

 Bought a Property in Italy?